 ABOUT GROUP THERAPY

-We live and interact with people every day and often there are things that other people are experiencing or grappling with that can be beneficial to share with others.
+We live and interact with people every day, and often there are things that we are experiencing or grappling with that can be beneficial to share with others.
 In group therapy, you learn that perhaps you’re not as different as you think or that you’re not alone.
-You’ll meet and interact with people, and the whole group learns to work on shared problems -- one of the most beneficial aspects.
+You’ll meet and interact with people, and the whole group learns to work on shared problems — one of the most beneficial aspects.
 The more you involve yourself in the group, the more you get out of it.

 For over 50 years, various types of group therapy have been widely used and group therapy has been a standard treatment option.
 In studies comparing group psychotherapy to individual therapy, group therapy has been shown to be as effective and sometimes even more effective.

 Group psychotherapists are mental health professionals trained in one of several areas: psychiatry, psychology, social work, professional counseling, psychiatric nursing, marriage and family therapy, pastoral counseling, creative arts therapy or substance abuse counseling.